COVID-19 – Pregnancy Advice

 - Get others to pick up essentials.
 Ask your friends or neighbours for help if you can.
 If you do not have someone to help, you can get support from the Norfolk County Council *here*.

-- If others in the house are still going out to do essential work they should keep 2 metres from you and maintain very good hygiene – changing clothes and washing hands well.
+- If others in the house are still going out to do essential work they should keep at least 1 metre from you and maintain very good hygiene – changing clothes and washing hands well.

 The way that antenatal care happens may change over the next few weeks.
 It is still very important that you receive support and advice whilst you are pregnant.